 With everyone wet, it would have been a good time to declare the day complete, but not for this bunch.

 Race two: Amy broke into the lead and held off Cindy to the finish.
 Race three: Amy and Steve crossed the finish hiked out and moving fast, clinching the championship and a year of bragging rights, their second, having won in 2009.
 Cindy took second by one point over previous winner Sheila Reed.

-Many thanks to Sheila and Cindy for organizing the event and to Mike Bernard and Clay Poulson who did a spectacular job on race committee, joined by Decker and Brenda, who were drafted to help when they needed to pull out of the race.
+Many thanks to Sheila and Cindy for organizing the event and to Mike Bernard and Clay Poulson who did a spectacular job helping me on race committee, joined by Decker and Brenda, who were drafted to help when they needed to pull out of the race.